kostergroup/SIMsalabim/SIMsalabim/README.md

 For the use of perovskite solar cells, the following paper offers a detailed description of the modelling assumptions:
 - T.S.
 Sherkar, C. Momblona, L. Gil-Escrig, J. Ávila, M. Sessolo, H. Bolink, and L.J.A.
 Koster, Recombination in Perovskite Solar Cells: Significance of Grain Boundaries, Interface Traps and Defect Ions, ACS Energy Lett. **2**, 1214 (2017).

+## Pre-compiled binaries

+SIMsalabim comes as a pre-compiled binary for WIN or Linux (64 bits), see folder 'Binaries'.
+This avoids having to download and install the FPC compiler and compiling the code which is described below.
+There is no guarantee that these will work, but it is worth a try.
+Simply copy the binary to the main SIMsalabim folder.
+The Linux one might require a change of permissions to run, something like:
+<pre><code>
+    chmod +x SIMsalabim
+ </code></pre>

 ## How to compile